Cyvette Gibson

 Cyvette M. Gibson is the tenth Mayor of Paynesville, Liberia.
-Gibson has been a community advocate for years, working over the past 17 years in women's empowerment, legal, and city administration in Liberia and the United States.
+Gibson has been a community advocte for years, working over the past 17 years in women's empowerment, legal, and city administration in Liberia and the United States.
 She was appointed as acting Mayor on November 14, 2012; the youngest mayor in the country.
-Gibson has focused her administration on improving and empowering communities in Paynesville by providing infrastructure, education, access to employment and entrepreneurship, and basic services such as water, energy, sanitation, housing, health, and safety.
+Gibson has focused on providing infrastructure, education, access to employment and entreprenuriship, and basic services such as water, energy, sanitation, housing, health, and safety.
+Her administration faced an Ebola epidemic, persistent waste management issues, and human rights concerns.

 Early life and education

-C. Cyvette M. Gibson was born in Dakar, Senegal on December 2, 1974.
+C. Cyvette M. Gibson was born on December 2, 1974.
 She is the first daughter of Liberian natives Yvette Chesson-Wureh and Chauncy M. Gibson.
 Her grandfather was Attorney General Joseph J.F.
 Chesson, who was executed by firing squad during the 1980 Liberian coup d'état.
-While living on the Old Road, Sinkor Monrovia, Liberia, she acquired early education at the Bright Functional on Benson Street in Monrovia, the School of Prime Systems, the Coca-Cola Factory in Paynesville, and the Joseph Jerkins Roberts Memorial Institute in Monrovia.
-Due to events surrounding the coup d'état of 1980, she and her mother fled into exile.
+While residing on the Old Road in Sinkor, Monrovia, Liberia, she pursued her early education at Bright Functional on Benson Street, Monrovia; the School of Prime Systems near the Coca-Cola Factory in Paynesville; and the Joseph Jenkins Roberts Memorial Institute on 12th Street, Sinkor, Monrovia.
+However, due to the events surrounding the 1980 coup d'état, she and her mother were forced into exile.

-Mayor Gibson attended the College of North West London, majoring in Social Science in 1995.
-She also acquired certificates in Public Speaking, Critical Reading and Writing, International studies, and Literacy and Information technology between 1994 and 1995, and Paralegal training at West Law Paralegal in 2005.
+Mayor Gibson attended the College of North West London, where she majored in Social Science in 1995.
+Between 1994 and 1995, she also earned certificates in Public Speaking, Critical Reading and Writing, International Studies, and Literacy and Information Technology.
+She later completed her studies at the Catholic University of America and also underwent Paralegal training at West Law Paralegal.